voedger/reqmd/design.md

    - Updates or creates coverage footnotes
    - Appends coverage annotations to requirements
    - Maintains reqmd.json for file tracking
-   - Ensures changes are made only when no errors exist
+   - Makes changes only when no errors exist

 The system is designed using SOLID principles: